orgua/shepherd_v2_planning/49_sw_py_speed_optimizations.rst

 - disable logging-sys-monitors (cpu/ram-usage, sync ... get written to h5-file) -> per argument
 - reduce python-logging -> verbose level argument
 - wait for python 3.11 and later -> four performance-stages for cpython are planned (https://github.com/markshannon/faster-cpython/blob/master/plan.md)
+- omit writing of timestamp
+- overhaul buffer-exchange (segmented ring-buffer should go)
+- [according to forum](https://forum.beagleboard.org/t/beaglebone-overclocking-success/11628) the CPU can be overclocked by 60%, RAM by 50%
+    - sudo cpufreq-set -g powersave     -> 230mA @ 300 MHz
+    - sudo cpufreq-set -g performance   -> 330mA @ 1 GHz
+    - cpufreq-info

 More Complex, but still easiest optimizations beyond that
 - datastream from memory-carveout to hdf5-file should be ported to cython (seems to be possible)